AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/understanding-marketo-custom-objects.md

    If you have multiple people in Marketo that are records in the CRM or Marketo-only records, a custom object linked to a company won't get associated with more than one individual record.
 This is because a company having multiple people underneath it is supported only when companies are synced down from the CRM or if you use an API to explicitly create companies.

    Custom Objects can only directly link to a single record.
-This means that when your custom object type is linked by company field, you should ensure that your person records are associated to a company either using contact conversion in your CRM, or using the externalCompanyId field, if you manage companies using Marketo’s REST APIs.
+This means that when your custom object type is linked by company field, you should ensure that your person records are associated to a company either using contact conversion in your CRM, or using the externalCompanyId field, if you manage companies using Marketo's REST APIs.
 For person records that aren't linked explicitly to company records, custom objects linked using company will be randomly linked to a single record, even if the value of the company field is shared across many people.

    See [Import Custom Object Data](/help/marketo/product-docs/administration/marketo-custom-objects/import-custom-object-data.md) for more information.